thomasfischl/ngx-groundhog/src/lib/tile/README.md

 # Tile

-`<gh-tile>` is a clickable container for differnent types of content.
-A Tail consists of various sub elements beside the content itself.
+`<gh-tile>` is a clickable container for different types of content.
+A tile consists of various sub elements beside the content itself.
 - `<gh-tile-title>`: The tiles title
 - `<gh-tile-subtitle>`: (Optional) A tile can also contain an optional subtitle
 - `<gh-tile-icon>`: (Optional) An optional icon as a visual key element.